-France’s cultural action is extensive.
-Priority is given to the cultural and audiovisual industries, educational cooperation and debate.
-The initiatives carried out are generally co-financed, and run with major public and private partners.
-In the creative industries, three aspects are being addressed systematically: Generally, France and Canada share the same view of international relations: they are attached to multilateralism, focus on international security problems, and promote democracy, human rights and good governance.
-Many forums have both countries as members, including NATO, the G8, the OECD, the OSCE and the IOF.
-More specifically, France and Canada work closely together on issues of common interest such as cultural diversity (2005 UNESCO Convention) and responses to political or humanitarian crises (such as Ebola, and in Afghanistan, Haiti, Africa, Iraq and Syria).
+Generally, France and Canada share the same view of international relations: they are attached to multilateralism, focus on international peace and security problems, and promote democracy, human rights and good governance.
+Many forums have both countries as members, including NATO, the G7, the OECD, the OSCE and the IOF.
+More specifically, France and Canada work closely together on issues of common interest such as cultural diversity (2005 UNESCO Convention) and responses to political or humanitarian crises (Haiti, Sahel, Levant, Ebola, Venezuela).

 The Canadian Prime Minister’s visit to France in April 2018 and President Macron’s visit to Canada in June 2018 confirmed the vitality of this “exceptional partnership”.
-The state visit illustrated a relationship between France and Canada characterized by converging views on many international issues, a desire to strengthen economic relations in the framework of the EU-Canada free trade agreement, and political dialogue in a number of strategic sectors.
+These visits illustrated the relationship between France and Canada characterized by converging views on many international issues, a desire to strengthen economic relations in the framework of the EU-Canada free trade agreement, and political dialogue in a number of strategic sectors.
 In 2018, Canada and France strengthened their cooperation concerning the climate, the environment, cultural diversity, development and artificial intelligence.

 Saint-Pierre and Miquelon (SPM) is an important aspect of our relationship.
 Following the arbitral award of June 1992 on the SPM Exclusive Economic Zone, France and Canada signed an agreement in 1994 that governs fishing and regional cooperation with the four Atlantic provinces of Canada.
 A joint commission meets annually to strengthen this cooperation.